 NOTABLE CHARACTERSNew Fellowship Phase Undertaking: Opening a Sanctuary in the Shire

-• Brandy Hall (Buckland).
+- Brandy Hall, with permission from the current Master of Buckland.
 Heroes receive a +1 bonus to their Tolerance rating with Bucklanders.

-• Great Smials (Tookland).
+- The Great Smials in Tookland, with the support of the Thain.
 Heroes receive a +1 bonus to their Tolerance rating with Tooklanders.

 Bilbo Baggins of Bag End is the former companion of Thorin Oakenshield who, in the year 2941, was employed as a Burglar by Thorin and Company in the Quest of Erebor.
 Bilbo endured many adventures with Thorin, his dwarven companions and the wizard Gandalf the Grey.
 Bilbo enjoys having visitors, especially if they can bring him news of his friends in Wilderland and Rhovanion.